- Holy Motors - Leos Cerax

 The Invisible War, directed by Kirby Dick

-Definitely the most important film I saw at this year’s Dallas International Film Festival, The Invisible War is filmmaker Kirby Dick’s expose of a rape epidemic in the United States military.
+Definitely the most important film I saw at this year’s Dallas International Film Festival, The Invisible War is filmmaker Kirby Dick’s expose of the rape epidemic in the United States military.
 Dick’s film traces the stories of five courageous women as they recount the horrors, psychological damage, and injustice associated with being raped while serving their country.

 Dick uses his seasoned skill as a director to peel back the layers of the military’s cover-ups, dismissals, institutional chauvinism, and, in many cases, the outright stonewalling of the film’s women, as they fight not only to realize justice for themselves, but to bring light to these despicable and ongoing violations of human rights.
 The Invisible War—which won the Silver Heart Award at the festival this year—pulls no punches.
-It is a winning and timely documentary that will surely be recognized as one of the year’s best.
+It is a timely documentary that will be recognized as one of the year’s best.
 [A+]

 Atomic States of America, directed by Don Argott and Sheena Joyce